galenhuntington/hpre/README.md

          |       = n * fac (n-1)
 ```

-To me this is much more pleasant and cleaner.
+To me this is much more pleasant and natural.
 (NB:  In Clean the
-second `|` is actually omitted, but I don’t copy that.)
+second `|` is actually omitted, but I don’t follow that.)

 And the idea fits nicely with existing syntax.
-Consider the “pattern
+There is a “pattern
 guards” extension, standard in Haskell2010, which allows multiple
 conditions in a guard: